On this page

 - Fibrosis protection: only 2 tesamorelin patients experienced fibrosis onset or worsening, compared to 9 in the placebo group

-A Phase 2 trial (NCT03375788) exploring tesamorelin for NASH (non-alcoholic steatohepatitis) more broadly is underway.
-If these results replicate and extend to non-HIV populations, it would represent a significant expansion of tesamorelin's clinical utility.
+A Phase 2 trial (NCT03375788) exploring tesamorelin for NASH (non-alcoholic steatohepatitis) more broadly was registered; we have not confirmed its current status or seen published results.
+If the liver findings replicate and extend to non-HIV populations, it would represent a significant expansion of tesamorelin's clinical utility — but as of August 2026 there has been no FDA action, no new indication, and no NASH or MASH label expansion.

 Important caveat: The NAFLD trial was conducted entirely in HIV-infected patients.
 HIV infection itself contributes to liver inflammation, so the degree to which these results translate to the much larger non-HIV NAFLD population is unknown.
 The Phase 2 NASH trial may help answer this question.